Who Are We?

 Pre-Teens are comprised of 5th-6th graders

 When Do We Meet?

-The teens meet every Saturday, often at 4 p.m.
+The teens meet every Friday at 7 p.m.

 What Special Events Do We Have?

 Camp—This special week is the high point of our year.
 Our youth attend a camp primarily organized by the Chicago Church of Christ.
 It is held at Rock River Christian Camp near Rockford, Illinois.

 Midwest Fall Youth Conference—Indianapolis is home to the Midwest Fall Youth Conference.
 This annual event began in 2009.
 Over the past several years it has been attended by over 300 high school students from 8 states across the Midwest.
 It’s continuing to gain momentum each year!

 The Indianapolis Church of Christ is dedicated to passing on our faith as God intends, from generation to generation.
 Tracing all the way back to God’s guidance to Israel, the primary responsibility of instilling faith into children was on their parents.
 In a world that is designed to separate, alienate and isolate children from their parents, a primary goal that we have is to unify and strengthen that most important of relationships.